John Childswith Terry Pinfold & Harry McKenny (Aquitted)

 November 1974, Childs was given life imprisonment, after confessing to the six murders whilst McKenny got life with a recommendation of at least 25 years.

 McKenny was convicted of four murders, including those of haulage contractor George Brett and his 10-year-old son, Terry.

 He was acquitted of murdering Terry Eve because of lack of corroboration, but Pinfold was convicted of murdering Mr Eve on the basis that he procured McKenny and Childs to kill him.

-1998, in an interview he confessed to a journalist of five more murders while in prison, this has not been followed up.
+1998, in an interview Childs confessed to a journalist of five more murders while in prison, this has not been followed up.

 Monday 15th December 2003, the Court of Appeal in London quashed as "unsafe" the convictions of businessmen Mr Pinfold and Mr McKenny.

-The judge said the evidence against Terry Pinfold, and Harry McKenny, was "so unreliable that it is worthless".
+The judge said the evidence against Terry Pinfold, and Harry MacKenny, was "so unreliable that it is worthless".

 Lord Woolf, the Lord Chief Justice, said that new evidence showed that Childs, regarded as an unsatisfactory witness even at the trial, was a "pathological liar".

 2016, Childs is put on a Home office list of prisoners who are to serve a 'Whole life Tariff', never to be released see list Here >>